codebar/ios-tutorials/0resources/further-resources.md

   [https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html?utm_source=statuscode&utm_medium=email](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html?utm_source=statuscode&utm_medium=email)
   The official Swift & iOS resource from Apple, this is a tutorial which offers guided introduction to building your first app.

+## Websites & Other Resources

+* [RayWenderlich.com](https://www.raywenderlich.com/) Collection of iOS & Android tutorials which will take you from beginner to advanced.
+They have a podcast where they discuss a few topics a episode - checkout the archives.
+If you like the tutorial style, they also have books.

+* [Natasha the Robot](https://www.natashatherobot.com/) Natasha produces a weekly newsletter with all the latest iOS news, so subscribe!
+Her website also has a great collection of blogs and tutorials.

 ## Documentation